Prism Awards (Published)

 - Fantasy, Futuristic, or Paranormal elements must be present and essential to the plot.

-The 2017 Prism Awards will open for entry registration on January 2nd, 2017.
+The 2017 Prism Awards opened for entry registration on January 2nd, 2017.
 The cutoff date for registration is March 10th, 2017.
 All fees and submissions must be received by this date.

 You are not required to be a member of RWA or FF&P to enter the contest.